randomcoww/chef-docker_deploy/README.md

 :create

-* Rotate containers by common node_name.
- * Create new container with unique name of format base_name-random_string to avoid name conflict.
- * Stop but keep N containers with the same node_name.
- * Older containers with the same node_name are deleted in order of earliest time stopped.
- * Images of deleted containers are also removed if not used by any other container.
+* Create and replace current running container of the same service name if configs differ.
+Old container is stopped and kept available for rollback.
+Containers are removed after Keep_releases rotations.

 :stop

-*
+* Stop all containers of service_name.

 :remove

-:nothing
+* Stop and remove all container of service_name.
+Associated images are also removed if not used for anything else.